rudripota/SavvySockSack/README.txt

 Soultion: was very smart and forgot to initialise migration for rating and to update the database works now edit did not work, realized I never added a field for rating in edit from crud pages

+0451
+now trying to use css for the data base page! works now changing privacy page
+Privacy policy template used from https://www.privacypolicytemplate.net/

+0521
+project is almost completed!
+just a few finishing touches are needed going home and completeing those